ivomac/blackjack/Readme.md

 ### Solutions

+For base parameters:

-Base parameters: $EV = -0.04246$.
-Hit on all two-card hands not shown.
+$EV = -0.04246$.
+"H" is hit.
+"S" is stand".
+"U" is surrender.
+For two-card hands not shown, the strategy is always to hit.

 <img src="./optimal_policy.png" width="350">